KaamilW/EWF-RPC-node/ewf_setup_module/README.md

   - Configures Security Groups:
     - Inbound:
       - 80 & 443 TCP from 0.0.0.0/0
-      - 22 TCP from either your network ISP (default) or provided IP
+      - 22 TCP from IP you provided (IP and mask in CIDR notation)
       - 8-0 ICMP from 0.0.0.0/0 (for pinging purposes)
     - Outbound:
       - All ports for all protocols for 0.0.0.0/0